-Chennai cruise past Delhi to reach IPL play-offs
+Chennai and Lucknow win to reach IPL play-offs

 |Scorecard; Table

-Chennai Super Kings marched into the play-offs of the Indian Premier League with a 77-run win at Delhi Capitals.
+Chennai Super Kings and Lucknow Super Giants booked their places in the Indian Premier League play-offs with wins on Saturday.

+Chennai cruised to a comfortable 77-run victory at Delhi Capitals.

+That was enough to seal second place in the table, and Lucknow were later confirmed in third with a thrilling one-run win at Kolkata Knight Riders.

+Chennai will play table-toppers Gujarat Titans in Qualifier 1, while Lucknow go through to the Eliminator match.
-Devon Conway and Ruturaj Gaikwad both scored fifties in a scintillating opening partnership of 141.

-That laid the platform for MS Dhoni's side to tighten their grip on second place with an eighth win in 14 matches.
+Openers Devon Conway and Ruturaj Gaikwad both scored fifties in a scintillating opening partnership of 141 to put four-time champions Chennai on course for an eighth win in 14 matches.

-The top three placings will be finalised following Lucknow Super Giants' match at Kolkata Knight Riders later on Saturday.

-Chennai boosted their run-rate thanks to a fine display from their openers.
-Gaikwad hit 79 from 50 balls and New Zealander Conway reached his sixth half-century of the campaign, scoring 87 from 52 deliveries, to put Chennai in control.
+Gaikwad hit 79 from 50 balls and New Zealander Conway reached his sixth half-century of the campaign, scoring 87 from 52 deliveries.

 Shivam Dube added a quickfire 22, while Ravindra Jadeja finished 20 not out to help post an imposing total of 223-3.